Miyamoto Musashi was a Japanese swordsman, strategist, philosopher, ronin, and a writer.

 I once heard this from someone who was a Shaolin discipline: “Master one form to perfection.
 Do not be the rabbit that picks up a carrot and then drops it as he tries to pick up another”.

 In the modern-day, code and machines can do highly specialized tasks for you.
-Being a polymath / multi-disciplinary seems to be a better approach.
+Being a polymath / multi-disciplinary is a better approach.

 17. Do not fear death.